 How Music and Art Therapy Has Affected Those in Everyday Life

 For those that are suffering from such conditions as manic depression, personality disorder, and diabetes, every day is a struggle.
 These individuals can find motivation through developing their artistic and musical abilities.
 Going to art classes or playing the piano is two examples of great activities.

 Through these activities, individuals acquire a determined drive to teach themselves and others something and show a creative.
 Some individuals may find their love of music and art growing to a point where they begin teaching music or giving art classes to others in the community.
 It is inspiring to see those who were once victims of their suffering blossom and paint these incredible portraits and landscapes or write their very own song.
 It is a miracle to see someone who was once afflicted by mental illnesses and diabetes, turn into someone who has helped themselves and others express different emotions and creativity that many never thought possible.

 Volunteering at a children’s hospital where patients are going through a variety of troubles, many can see another side to music and art therapy.
 Children show a remarkable perseverance no matter what the circumstances when they are given something to occupy their attention that is so consuming and goal-oriented.
 Whether it was one little boy learning how to play guitar for the first time or a little girl developing a love for watercolor, you could see the happiness enveloping their faces as they worked tirelessly to improve their skills.

 Addiction treatment is another area where music and art therapy are added to treatment programs.
 A patient of a rehab, who is struggling to put back the pieces of their life together, may be able to get out their frustrations and pain in the song that they write or the painting that they paint.
-Music and art therapy becomes a health method of releasing stress and frustrations in a creative and expressive way.
+Music and art therapy become a health method of releasing stress and frustrations creatively and expressively.